grid reference TM 153 523Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Prominent 3 bar village pub which seeks to provide a wide range of facilities for the local community.
+A prominent 3 bar village pub which sought to provide a wide range of facilities for the local community.

 Although the building only dates from 1916, a pub has stood on this site much longer; the original building was burned down.